Get 30% extra credits if you sign up todayends in --:--:--

 Where it slows an agent down

-The catch is the same as any raw API stack: to put an agent on the phone you handle SIP, webhooks, and interruption logic yourself, and SMS adds 10DLC registration.
-Email isn't really a Vonage product either — their email is partner-powered, a separate account and bill.
+The catch is the same as any raw API stack: to put an agent on the phone you handle SIP, webhooks, and interruption logic yourself, and SMS adds your own A2P 10DLC brand and campaign filing, 10–15 days of carrier review before you can send a text.
+Email isn't really a Vonage product either: their email is partner-powered, a separate account and bill.
 That's several accounts and weeks of integration before your agent is useful.

 Great APIs for a comms team.
 A lot of glue for an agent.